whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 The first tool that we wrote is a simple command-line tool to fetch all of the databases defined in an `inventory.json` file.
 These `inventory.json` files are still a work in progress and currently only published for SQLite databases.
-As we chip away at the remaining work to generate other Who's On First distributions the plan is to adopt (and adapt) the inventory files accordingly.
+As we chip away at the remaining work to generate other Who's On First distributions the plan is to adopt and adapt the inventory files accordingly.
+More on that below.

 Here's how to the [wof-dist-fetch](https://github.com/whosonfirst/go-whosonfirst-dist#wof-dist-fetch) tool works.
 In this example we're going to ask the tool to fetch _every_ database listed in the inventory file, and